Napoleon Bonaparte is Green, M. de Bourrienne is Royal Blue, and other Notables are Brunt Orange.

 Thus was the social structure of the Old Regime.”

-Napoleon was exhausted, and he nodded and went to sleep on his lawn chair.
-I decided to sit next to him, enjoying the clouds and St. Helena‘s bitter cold — and next to an English guard.
+Napoleon was exhausted, so he nodded and went to sleep on his lawn chair.
+I decided to sit next to him, enjoying the clouds and St. Helena‘s bitter cold—and next to an English guard.

 The French Revolution to the Bastille